jgrassler/talks/magnum-debugging-101/common/intro.md

 * Underlying Technologies

-  * Various Linux images supported (CoreOS, Fedora Atomic, OpenSUSE)
+  * Various Linux images supported (CoreOS, Fedora Atomic, Ubuntu)

 <!--

-It can work its magic with a variety of platforms, among them CoreOS, Fedora Atomic and OpenSUSE JeOS.
+It can work its magic with a variety of platforms, among them CoreOS, Fedora Atomic and Ubuntu.

 -->